-China has banned all VPNs, having already removed all VPN apps from China's Apple Store.
-Yet it still needs them.
-For businesses to share information securely outside of China, VPNs are well used.
-Since China doesn't want to stunt international business and growth, killing VPNs totally would not make sense.
+China has banned VPNs, having already removed all VPN apps from China's Apple Store – yet it still needs them.
+For businesses to share information securely outside of China, VPNs are commonly used, and since China doesn't want to stunt international business and growth, making VPNs entirely illegal wouldn't make sense.

 A private VPN user was fined 1,000 yuan ($145) in January 2019.
-While this is an example, it can't realistically work nationwide, so use a VPN at your own discretion as there's a minimal but real risk involved.
+While this certainly sets an example, it can't realistically work nationwide, so use a China VPN at your own discretion as there's a minimal but real risk involved.